epccs/parts_epccs/BACKEND_DEVSETUP_1.0.x.md

 # Inventree 1.0.x Developer mode on Ubuntu 24.04

-This guide will help you Install Inventree 1.0.x in Developer mode on Ubuntu 24.04 (<http://inventree2.local>).
+This guide will help you Install Inventree 1.0.x in Developer mode on Ubuntu 24.04 (<http://dev-inventree.local>).
 In Dev mode media content is served directly from a Django webserver so that changes can be looked at in real time, but this is not considered safe for production.

-- ToDo: https is not working.
+I run this on a small private network behinde a NAT box that only I have access to.

 ## Prerequisite Docker